Top of page

 Proposition 308 extended in-state tuition to students who did not previously qualify due to immigration and refugee status.

-The Care Center collaborates with Student Life, the Office of Employee Development, the Teaching and Learning Center, and other College areas to promote and support work in the areas of Justice, Inclusion, Equity, Diversity, and Access.
+The Pima Care’s Center collaborates with Student Life, the Office of Employee Development, the Teaching and Learning Center, and other College areas to promote and support work in the areas of belonging, respect, diversity, kindness, accessibility, and excellence.

 For information on employee training please visit MyCareerCenter, the Office of Employee Development, and the Teaching and Learning Center.